ak88564/Spring-boot-project/README.md

 # Spring-boot-project
-This is a spring boot application in which  i have done the CRUD operation.
-Basically in this project, student's details are stored.
+This is a spring boot project in which I have done the CRUD operation.
+Taken the examples of student's details to perform CRUD operations.